beumerr/quaco/docs/standards_seo.md

 # Quaco SEO standards

 For websites with commercial goals it's upmost important you attract visitors and get your conversion up.
 SEO (search engine optimization) is the first step to success.
 On #1 of all factors that determine the page rank, (quality) content wins the race.
 The Quaco 'SEO module' supports authors in writing content with accurate feedback.
-The feedback is based on an algorithm developed by our engineers that follows Google's guidelines.
+The feedback is constructed by a Google like indexing algorithm, developed by our engineers.

 | #Nr | Allergic to | Reaction| Why |
 |--|--|--|--|